Keith White, Co-Chair

-Melissa Finney is the NY Sales Director for SAY Media, a digital publishing company specializing in premium online media experiences.
-In this position, she manages annual advertising revenues in excess of $10 million and oversees a team of senior sales executives.
+Melissa Finney is an Advertising Partnerships at Flipboard, a digital media company.
 Previously, she served as a Senior Account Executive at Zillow.com, where she developed revenue-generating partnerships with key consumer brands.
 Ms. Finney has also held senior sales positions at The Economist, ESPN, and CourtTV.
 She received a BA degree cum laude in Journalism and French from the University of Southern California, where she later established a scholarship fund for African Americans engaged in overseas study.

 Instructor of Legal Writing, Brooklyn Law School

 Cynthia Godsoe teaches courses in legal writing, children and the law, professional responsibility, and public interest lawyering.
 Her scholarship centers on family law, ethics, juvenile justice, and education issues.
 Ms. Godsoe joined the faculty of Brooklyn Law School in 2007 from the Children’s Law Center in New York City, where she was an appellate attorney.
 She also taught legal writing at Fordham University School of Law.
 Previously, she worked on impact litigation and direct representation of youth at several nonprofits dedicated to children’s rights including Advocates for Children of New York, the Legal Aid Society’s Juvenile Rights Division, and the Child Care Law Center in San Francisco.
 After law school, she was a Skadden Public Interest Fellow, and she clerked for Judge Edward Korman in the U.S. District Court for the Eastern District of New York.
 She is chair of the Juvenile Justice Committee of the New York City Bar and participates in pro bono work on a variety of children’s rights issues.